 Radium Girls was originally produced at Playwrights’ Theatre of New Jersey, directed by Joseph Megel and produced by John Pietrowski, producing director.

-Since then, Radium Girls has has been produced more than 800 times in the United States and abroad, including Great Britain, New Zealand, Canada, and Germany.
+Since then Radium Girls has received more than 1,800 productions throughout the United States and abroad, including Australia, Canada, Great Britain, India, Ireland, Germany, and New Zealand.